IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

    c = *paste your credentials here*
    ```

-3. Enter the name of your service and define the build configuration used to deploy your application to the service:
+3. Enter the name of your service.
+A valid build configuration object is required to submit your application -- here we can use the `build_streams_config` function to create it given the service name and credentials that were provided:

    ```python
    from streamsx.topology import context